 Short-selling is not traditionally an option on regular stock exchanges.
 However, through leveraged platforms, short-selling is a common practice.

 With leveraged contracts you can borrow exposure, sell into the market, and later buy back if the price falls.
 On a chart it looks simple.
-In practice, short selling is technically and mentally difficult, and a mistimed entry can move against you much faster than you expect.
+In practice, short selling is technically and mentally demanding.
+A mistimed entry on a leveraged short exposes the position to rapid loss.
+Unlike a long position, there is no ceiling on how far a price can rise against a short, so the potential loss is theoretically unlimited.

-I will say that this style of trading is not for everyone and you need to be very comfortable about how to enter a negative market.
+This style of trading is not for everyone and requires a clear understanding of how to enter and manage a position in a falling market.

 Many traders attempt to short-sell forex, crypto, or even stocks but fail miserably.